peacefixation/blog/content/post/firefox-extension-github-gists.md

 You can load your extension temporarily on the `about:debugging` page.
 Press the "Load Temporary Addon-on..." button and select your `manifest.json` file from the file browser.
 Once loaded you can open a JavaScript console by pressing the "Debug" button.
 If you make changes to your code you can reload the extension by pressing the "Reload" button.

 If you're interested in learning more see the [Firefox developer documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).
 You can find the source code for my extension on [Github](https://github.com/peacefixation/firefox-github-gists).
+You can install the extension from the [Firefox addons page](https://addons.mozilla.org/en-US/firefox/addon/github-gists/).